-Wild rice is easy to cook (although it does take a bit more time than white rice).
-Always rinse wild rice thoroughly in cold water before cooking it and know that 1 cup uncooked wild rice yields 3 to 4 cups cooked wild rice.
+Wild rice is easy to cook.
+It's good to know before you start, however, that cooking times can vary greatly depending on how the wild rice was dried and how long it's been stored.
+No matter which method you choose, always rinse wild rice thoroughly in cold water before cooking it and know that 1 cup uncooked wild rice yields 3 to 4 cups cooked wild rice.
 Then boil, steam, bake, or microwave it to perfection with these easy steps:

 How to Boil Wild Rice

 Boiling is a classic, some may say go-to way to get wild rice ready to eat.
 One of the reasons it's so popular, besides how easy it is, is that boiled wild rice tends to have tender, but intact kernels (perfect for dished like this Wild Rice Cranberry Salad).
 Boiling also gives the cook a bit more control over the texture than steaming, so it also is how the rice gets cooked to a comforting mush in this Wild Rice Congee.

 Bring 6 cups water to a boil.
 Add 1 teaspoon fine sea salt and 1 cup wild rice.
 Bring everything back to a boil before reducing the heat to maintain a low boil.
 Cook until the rice is tender, about 45 minutes.
 Drain the rice in a sieve or fine-mesh colander.

 How to Steam Wild Rice

 Steamed wild rice has many popped kernels and a very tender texture.

 In a medium saucepan, bring 1 cup wild rice, 3 cups water, and 1/2 teaspoon fine sea salt to a boil.
 Cover, reduce the heat to maintain a steady simmer.